ssssota/svelte-exmarkdown/.changeset/brown-suns-sin.md

 "svelte-exmarkdown": minor
 ---

-Adds the ability for plugins to pass down handlers to remark2rehype
+Adds the ability for plugins to pass down options to remark2rehype